sasagawa888/scm3/documents/DOCUMENT.md

 ## Edwin
 edwin launches an editor.
 Please set your preferred editor in the EDITOR environment variable.
 If none is specified, it will call Edwin, which comes with Easy-ISLisp.

 Edwin is an editor modified from Edlis for Scheme.
-To install it, enter sudo make install -f edwin.make.
+To install it, in edwin folder, enter sudo make install.
 Edwin requires ncurses library.
 Please install ncurses.

 ```
 sudo apt install libncurses-dev